 What to do in Florianopolis

-Surfing, partying and relaxing on the beaches in Florianopolis are the most popular forms of activities, however, there are also a range of water sports & hikes to tackle.
-Below is a list of some water sport activities and the best beaches to enjoy them at.
+Surfing, partying and relaxing on the beaches in Florianopolis are the most popular forms of activities, however, there is also a range of water sports & hikes to tackle.
+Below is a list of some water sports activities and the best beaches to enjoy them at.

 - Paragliding at Barra da Lagoa, Lagoa da Conceição